mandalup98/TDXtracted-CODES-2026-/README.md

 2. **`Systematic Analysis and Process Identification`** Contains all the codes and data needed for analysis of all the PMC events and also code for process identification.

-3. **`Lekage of Model Architecture`**: Contains all the codes and data needed for leakage of Model Architecture.
+3. **`Leakage of Model Architecture`**: Contains all the codes and data needed for leakage of Model Architecture.

 4. **`Class Leakage Attack`**: Contains all the codes and data needed for performing the Class Leakage Attack.